Funekyo/Ujiki/README.md

 AI-generated responses are compared with human references to a point beyond redundancy, to observe convergence and divergence, finally merging all data into poetry that longs for the Dharma.

 In addition to poetic musings, the scope includes linguistic analysis, translation process, and structured data output.
-You will also find meta-articles exploring Dōgen’s thought, Zen Buddhism, and ethics of AI.
+You will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI.

 Each poem becomes a site of whimsical failure—recursive and temporal.